An equivariant Poincar\'e duality for proper cocompact actions by matrix groups: Preliminaries

 for some $n$, where $G$ is considered as a subgroup of $GL(2n,\mathbb{R})$.
 Let

 denote the zero section, and define the $G$-equivariant embedding

 Let $\nu_1$ be the normal bundle of $i_{Y_1}$, which we identify with a $G$-invariant tubular neighbourhood $U_1$ of its image.
 Note that it follows from the two-out-of-three lemma for $G$-equivariant spin$^c$-structures (see \cite[Section 3.1]{PeningtonPlymen} and \cite[Remark 2.6]{HochsMathai}), together with the assumption that $Y_1$ and $Y_2$ are $G$-spin$^c$, that $\nu_1$ has a $G$-spin$^c$ structure, and so Theorem \ref{thm thom} applies.
-Hence we have a natural isomorphism
+Identifying the normal bundle with $U_1$, we have the Thom isomorphism

 for $i=0,1$.
 The Gysin homomorphism

 associated to $f$ is then the composition